 What is a typical day for you?

-I spend the early day helping my team to respond to queries and requests for advice about community cinema activity, such as how to set up regular screenings and where to obtain film licences from.
+I spend the early day helping the team to respond to queries and requests for advice about community cinema activity, such as how to set up regular screenings and where to obtain film licences from.

 On other days I might be looking at pulling together a funding or sponsorship application, be representing Cinema For All at conferences/ industry events across the country or be at preview screenings for films we might wish to take on to our distribution scheme.